Henrique-Azank/Henrique-Azank/README.md

 <!-- Main header -->
 <p align="justify">
-I'm a biochemical engineering 🧬 graduate from the University of São Paulo (Brazil), and I'm interested in all things programming 🧑‍💻 and Engineering 👨‍🔬, currently developing solutions for the sugar cane 🌱 business with my partners at <a href="https://www.canac.com.br"><span>CANAC</span></a>.
+I'm a biochemical engineering graduate from the University of São Paulo (Brazil) but a developer by heart, interested in all aspects of computer science, programming 🧑‍💻 and Engineering 👨‍🔬.
+Currently developing solutions for the sugar cane 🌱 business with my partners at <a href="https://www.canac.com.br"><span>CANAC</span></a>.
 </p>

 <p align="justify">